WestHoustonInstitute/Microbit_Soil_Data_Analysis/README.md

-# Microbit Soil Data Analysis
+# Microbit Soil Moisture and Environmental Data Analysis

 This repository will:
 1. Help you **get started** with beginner electronics, microcontroller programming, data collection, and machine learning.